 Top off your favorite sweet treat with our plant-based coconut whipped cream!
 This is an exquisite dairy free alternative to the traditional whipped cream, and the best part are the simple ingredients.
 The bright coconut flavor pairs well with the sweet maple syrup, creating a masterful combination that will satisfy even the sweetest of sweet teeth.
 To make preparation even easier, keep a can of coconut milk in the refrigerator throughout the week to make more as you see fit.
-Pair this whipped cream with fresh berries, Pina Colada Macaroons, Flourless Black Bean Brownie Bites, or Blueberry Cheesecake Smoothie for a decadent (yet healthy) topping.
+Pair this whipped cream with fresh berries or even with our Blueberry Cheesecake Smoothie for a decadent (yet healthy) topping.

 Coconut milk is highly nutritious and rich in fiber, vitamins C, E, B1, B3, B5 and B6 and minerals including iron, selenium, sodium, calcium, magnesium and phosphorous.
 Along with these vitamins and minerals, coconut milk contains significant amounts of fat; but unlike other nuts, they provide fat that is mostly in the form of medium chain saturated fatty acids (MCFAs).
 One of the main MCFAs, lauric acid, is converted in the body into a highly beneficial compound called monolaurin, an antiviral and antibacterial that destroys a wide variety of disease causing organisms.
 This may help protect the body from infections and viruses.
 Studies have also shown that coconut milk decreases low density lipoproteins (LDL) and increases high density lipoproteins (HDL) (1).
 All the more reason to include coconut milk into your diet!
 So go ahead and give this easy recipe a shot–we guarantee it will be love at first taste.